CONFERRING THE DEGREES OF DOCTOR OF LAWS (honoris causa) AT SPECIAL CONGREGATION

 HIS EXCELLENCY THE RIGHT HONOURABLE SIR LYMAN POORE DUFF, ADMINISTRATOR OF THE GOVERNMENT OF CANADA, and CHIEF JUSTICE OF THE SUPREME COURT

-Mr. Chancellor, I have the privilege of presenting to His Excellency the Right Honourable Sir Lyman Poore Duff, Administrator of the Government of Canada, and Chief Justice of the Supreme Court.
-The University of British Columbia cannot hope to add anything significant to Sir Lyman’s record of dictinction.
+Mr. Chancellor, I have the privilege of presenting to you His Excellency the Right Honourable Sir Lyman Poore Duff, Administrator of the Government of Canada, and Chief Justice of the Supreme Court.
+The University of British Columbia cannot hope to add anything significant to Sir Lyman’s record of distinction.
 It was begun long before this University had its own beginning, and it is now written large on these pages of Canadian history.
 But the Senate rejoices to remember that his first great honours were won in this province; and as we enrol him among our graduates we should like him to know that he is being welcomed home.

 WILLIAM, VISCOUNT FINLAY OF NAIRN, JUDGE OF HIS MAJESTY’S HIGH COURT OF JUSTICE IN GREAT BRITAIN